arnaud-j4k08/PicoClockGreenEasy/README.md

 ![image](Clock.jpeg)

 # Pico Clock Green & Easy
-An easy-to-use firmware for the Waveshare Pico-Clock-Green, written in C++
+This project is an easy-to-use firmware for the Waveshare Pico-Clock-Green written in C++.
+See also the [Introduction video on Youtube](https://youtu.be/PO-PY_PxIrI).
+For any question, feel free to post in the [Discussion section](https://github.com/arnaud-j4k08/PicoClockGreenEasy/discussions).

 # Features
 ## User features